Data model

 deleted_at timestamp Date of deletion

-Data model export references applications using a device.
+The data model export lists applications using a peripheral.

-In the application, a device can be attached to an application from a peripheral object.
+In the app, an application can be linked to a peripheral from a peripheral object.

 Phones